-This project will assess the radiological impacts at Olympic Dam and Beverly mines in South Australia by analysing the radioactivity of flora, fauna and soil.
+This project will assess the radiological impacts at a number of mines in South Australia by analysing the radioactivity of flora, fauna and soil.
 The results will generate data towards a national database, which will enable companies required to undertake environmental risk assessments to compare to baseline Australian soil values.

 Currently, radiological impact models for non-human species rely heavily on northern hemisphere data sets, which creates some confusion in communicating the potential impact of relevant Australian proposals.
 With a goal of ensuring that the international assessment methods can use actual Australian data, the expanded national database and concentration ratios generated by this project will improve the relevance and understanding of these models.

 In addition, decisions made by operators and regulatory authorities will be based on more relevant local information and inform more accurate decision making.
 The project will build radiation management skills and knowledge for the future workforce in the mining industry by supporting several new research opportunities for honours, masters and postgraduate positions.